Braves vs Astros: A World Series 6 decades in the making

 Altuve and Astros teammates Carlos Correa, Alex Bregman and Yuli Gurriel will forever wear the label of cheaters after being part of a team that devised an illegal, sign-stealing scheme on its way to the 2017 championship.

-At Minute Maid Park, they’re cheered.
-At every other ballpark, they’re heckled – and worse – as the game’s worst villains.
+At home, they’re cheered.
+At every other ballpark, they’re heckled — and worse — as the game’s worst villains.

 “Ever since the news came out, the bad news that we’ve had to deal with about what happened in 2017, I think we’ve all wanted to prove what kind of class of players that we are and team that we are,” AL Championship Series MVP Yordan Alvarez said.